mema2mema/trustmeai.online/assets/README.txt

-Put hero.mp4 and hero_poster.jpg here.
+Place your hero.mp4 (compressed) and hero_poster.jpg here before deploying to Netlify.